Molly Cook: Political career

 Cook first ran for the Texas Senate against Whitmire in the Democratic primary election in 2022, positioning herself as a more progressive option.
 She lost with 42% of the vote in the primary, Whitmire's closest margin since the early 1990s.

 Cook ran again in 2024, both in the general election for the term beginning January 14, 2025, and in the special election to fill the vacancy caused by Whitmire's election to serve as Mayor of Houston.
 On March 5, 2024, she advanced from the Democratic primary to a runoff with State Representative Jarvis Johnson.
 She then won the May 4 special election to fill the remainder of Whitmire's unexpired term.
 On May 28, she went on to narrowly win the Democratic primary runoff to advance to the general election, where she defeated Republican candidate Joseph L. Trahan with 62% of the vote.

-Cook participated in the 2025 Texas walkout, leaving the state in hopes of denying quorum for Republican efforts to pass a modified congressional gerrymander mid-decade.